-Unit summary The aim of this unit is to provide learners with the knowledge, understanding and skills required to manage own workload and professional behaviour when working in adult care.
-Learners are required to develop self-awareness and a commitment to continuous development.
-They will learn how to recognise when stress or other factors affect their wellbeing and explore strategies they can implement to support own health and wellbeing.
-Assessment This unit is internally assessed, via a portfolio of evidence.
-Mandatory Achieved/not yet Level 5 5 credits 45 GLH achieved
+Unit summary The aim of this unit is to provide learners with the knowledge, understanding and skills required to oad and professional • wareness and a com recognise whe recognise when stress or other factors affect their wellbeing and explore strategies they can implement to support own health and wellbeing.
+Assessment This unit is internally assessed via a portfolio of evidence.
+Mandatory Mandatory Achieved/not yet Level 5 5 credits 45 GLH achieved

-Learning outcomes The learner will: Assessment criteria The learner can: Be able to apply self- awareness in own 1.1 Analyse how own values, belief systems and experiences affect own practices performance and practice 1.2 Analyse how own emotions affect behaviour and the impact this has on others 1.3 Use feedback and reflective practice to increase own self- awareness 1.4 Review how stress and anxiety may affect own reactions and behaviour towards others Be able to undertake and maintain own professional 2.1 Evaluate own knowledge and performance against standards and benchmarks development 2.2 Produce and implement a personal development plan which: identifies own professional development needs and aspirations prioritises own professional development needs and aspirations with clear objectives identifies a range of opportunities that meet objectives and reflect own learning style 2.3 Establish a process to evaluate the effectiveness of own professional development plan 2.4 Create and engage with opportunities for others to provide feedback on own performance across all aspects of role 2.5 Evaluate how own practice has been improved through: reflection on feedback from others learning from adverse events, successes and achievements implementation of the professional development plan Be able to demonstrate conduct which reflects 3.1 Ensure own actions reflect a high standard of personal integrity professional standards and 3.2 Adapt actions and behaviour in response to feedback sector values 3.3 Adapt communication in response to the emotional context and communication style of others 3.4 Ensure own words and actions reinforce the vision and values of the service and the sector 4.1 Use strategies and tools to identify priorities for work
+Learning outcomes The learner will: Assessment criteria The learner can: Be able to apply self- awareness in own 1.1 Analyse how own values, belief systems and experiences affect own practices performance and practice 1.2 Analyse how own emotions affect behaviour and the impact this has on others 1.3 Use feedback and reflective practice to increase own self-awareness 1.4 Review how stress and anxiety may affect own reactions and behaviour towards others Be able to undertake and maintain own 2.1 Evaluate own knowledge and performance against standards and benchmarks professional development 2.2 Produce and implement a personal development plan that: identifies own professional development needs and aspirations prioritises own professional development needs and aspirations with clear objectives identifies a range of opportunities that meet objectives and reflect own learning style 2.3 Establish a process to evaluate the effectiveness of own professional development plan 2.4 Create and engage with opportunities for others to provide feedback on own performance across all aspects of role 2.5 Evaluate how own practice has been improved through: reflection on feedback from others learning from adverse events, successes and achievements implementation of the professional development plan 3.
+Be able to demonstrate 3.1 Ensure own actions reflect a high standard of personal integrity conduct that reflects 3.2 Adapt actions and behaviour in response to feedback professional standards and sector values 3.3 Adapt communication in response to the emotional context and communication style of others 3.4 Ensure own words and actions reinforce the vision and values of the service and the sector